 Craniofacial refers to the bones of the skull and face, which can incorrectly develop and create facial or head malformations.
-Some common craniofacial disorders are cleft palates and cleft lips.
+Some common craniofacial disorders are cleft palates, cleft lips, and craniosynostosis.

 The sutures and fontanelles close at different times.
 When these plates fuse together too soon or in an abnormal way, it can cause malformations in the skull or facial bones.
 For example, the early closing of a suture causes the baby to have an abnormally shaped head.

 These malformations can cause neurological damage, as the brain continues to grow and has no space to expand.
 Surgery may be required to create room for your child’s growing brain, or to revise the shape of the face and skull.

 Craniofacial disorders can arise from a birth defect, disease or trauma.
 With numerous types of craniofacial syndromes, symptoms vary depending on the type of disorder and the severity.

 In general, you might notice the below symptoms: